 - 8.6 Policy SP2.4 sets out that the Council will seek to achieve up to 50% affordable housing on sites of ten or more units, subject to viability with a 60:40 split between affordable rented homes and intermediate homes.
 A minimum of 30% affordable housing should be provided on site but if this is not viable then the minimum level of affordable housing permitted would comprise 15% on site plus a review mechanism with the potential to increase affordable housing provision to an equivalent of 50% upon completion based on a review of actual sales values and build costs. - 8.7 In this case, the provision is for 15% affordable housing (by habitable room) comprising 2 x affordable rent units and 1 x shared ownership unit (all 2b4p units), to be provided and managed by Hexagon Housing Association.
 The applicant will also enter into a review mechanism to re-assess viability upon completion with the potential to increase the affordable housing provision.
 This will be secured through a S106 agreement. - 8.8 The viability assessment submitted by the applicant concluded that it would not be viable for the applicant to provide any affordable housing on site or make any financial contribution to the council, stating that even without affordable housing the scheme would generate a deficit of £2,432,265.
-The Council's review of the assessment agreed that a fully market tenure scheme would generate a deficit - although a lower deficit of £715,609 - and recommends that a review mechanism is entered into.
+The Council's review of the assessment agreed that a fully market tenure scheme would generate a deficit although a lower deficit of £715,609 and recommends that a review mechanism is entered into.
 However, the Council's policy is clear that if the minimum level of affordable housing (i.e. 15% on site plus a review mechanism) is not provided then the scheme would be refused.
-The applicant has therefore proposed the offer outlined above and this is considered acceptable and in compliance with policy SP2.4.

-8.9 Policies SP2.7 and DM1.1 seek to ensure adequate provision of small family sized units in order to meet the borough's need and ensure that a choice of homes is available in the borough.
+The applicant has therefore proposed the offer outlined above and this is considered acceptable and in compliance with policy SP2.4. - 8.9 Policies SP2.7 and DM1.1 seek to ensure adequate provision of small family sized units in order to meet the borough's need and ensure that a choice of homes is available in the borough.
 In suburban areas of low PTAL such as this, 70% of the homes on site should have three or more bedrooms.
 The policy allows a transition period until the end of February 2021 whereby 2b4p units contribute towards the proportion of family sized units.
-The proposal is for 3 x 3b5p, 11 x 2b4p, 6 x 1b2p units which constitutes 70% family sized units (including the 2b4p units) which complies with policy SP2.7 and DM1.1.
+The proposal is for 3 x 3b4p, 11 x 2b4p, 6 x 1b2p units which constitutes 70% family sized units (including the 2b4p units) which complies with policy SP2.7 and DM1.1.
+It should be noted that the latest amendments to the drawings mean that the 3 x 3-bed units on the ground, first and second floor were previously 3b5p and are now 3b4p units, however this mix remains policy compliant.